danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 Now the value in the analysis grid will match the heat values we generated earlier, with higher heat values representing a higher density of feature points.
 Notice that since we normalized the list of heat values to be in the range from [0, 1], our color range on the client side will still work, with a value of 0 creating the least saturation, and a value of 1 creating the most saturated red.

 Save the `app.py` file and start the server by running the `app.py` file in the Command Prompt or Terminal, or within a Canopy session.
 Make sure you also have your OrientDB server running, and have changed the database name and login information in the `app.py` file to match your database.
 Go to [`http://localhost:5000/`](http://localhost:5000/) in your browser.
-You should now see the same analysis grid, but this time the grid should be more red in areas with larger concentrations of record features, and less red in aread of lower concentrations.
+You should now see the same analysis grid, but this time the grid should be more red in areas with larger concentrations of record features, and less red in areas of lower concentrations.
 Go back to the `app.py` file and experiment with different settings for the 'spread' variable, to see how this effects the distribution of heat in the overlay.

 ![overlay](/dmc/images/overlay01.png)